NUKnightLab/how-we-work/teams/Software.md

    - **Take on responsibility for new tickets** by replying to users in Zendesk, creating Github issues as appropriate.
 Tickets you field should be replied to as either _Pending_ or _Solved_.
 In general, try to prioritize New tickets by oldest first.

 ### Zendesk backlog

-   1 hour/week (until we have no backlog)

    - **Work on backlog** by finding old tickets (>1 week old) that are not signed by a team member
    - **Take responsibility** for the old ticket and handle it as you would a new ticket, getting it into _Solved_ or _Pending_ status

 ### Github issue labeling

-   20 minutes/week

    - **Tag new public issues** in priority projects by finding newly created issues that are not yet labeled.
 All issues should be labeled one of:
      * Bug